Equal Pay for Similar Work: Empirical Analysis

-where $\alpha_i$ is a fixed effect for worker $i$, $\omega_{it}$ is worker $i$'s age at time $t$, and $X_{ijt}$ is a vector of firm-month level controls and worker-firm-month level controls.
-The firm-month level controls are the share of workers younger than the median age at the industry-region, share of workers with tertiary education, and the share of workers that have long-term contracts.
+where $\alpha_i$ is a fixed effect for worker $i$ and $X_{ijt}$ is a vector of firm-month level controls and worker-firm-month level controls.
+The firm-month level controls are the share of workers younger than the median age at the industry-region, the share of workers with tertiary education, and the share of workers that have long-term contracts.
 The worker-firm-month level controls are the number of months at the firm and an indicator for whether the worker's earnings reach the top-coding threshold. $\alpha_{k(ij)t}$ are time fixed effects for workers in set $k(ij)$, where $k(ij)$ is a comparison group of workers to $i$ employed at a comparison group of firms to $j$.
-Worker comparison groups are defined by equivalence across three binary dimensions at time $t$ at firm $j$: an indicator for tertiary education, an indicator for long-term versus fixed-term contract, and an indicator for being above median age in the particular industry-region in which firm $j$ operates.
-Firm comparison groups are defined by firms in the same industry-county in which firm $j$ operates (we provide results from additional empirical specifications which consider time trends at more aggregated levels in \Cref{alt_comparison}).
+Worker comparison groups are defined by equivalence across three binary ``human capital'' dimensions at time $t$ at firm $j$: an indicator for the highest level of educational attainment (high school, tertiary, or neither), an indicator for long-term versus fixed-term contract, and an indicator for the worker's age in decades (i.e. 20-29 years old, 30-39 years old, etc).
+Firm comparison groups are defined as in \eqref{emp_eq1}.
+Because workers can switch from one LLM to another, the inclusion of these fixed effects controls for composition changes in the distribution of observable characteristics within a LLM caused by EPSW.
+We provide results controlling for alternative time trends at more aggregated levels in \Cref{alt_comparison}; our estimates are qualitatively and quantitatively similar which suggests that worker substitution across LLMs is not driving our findings.
+In \Cref{alt samples} we discuss alternative specifications and data samples.

 Our coefficients of interest are $\beta^{Mgap}$ and $\beta^{Fgap}$.
-We interpret $\beta^{Mgap}$ as the effect of the policy on the (percentage) wage gap between male and female workers in male majority labor markets.
-We interpret $\beta^{Fgap} + \beta^{Mgap}$ as the effect of the policy on the (percentage) wage gap between male and female workers in female labor markets.
+We interpret $\beta^{Mgap}$ as the effect of the policy on the (percentage) wage gap between male and female workers in male majority LLMs.
+We interpret $\beta^{Fgap} + \beta^{Mgap}$ as the effect of the policy on the (percentage) wage gap between male and female workers in female LLMs.